-- (1) Successful completion of the diploma program. - (2) A minimum GPA of 5.0 in the above program. - (3) Successful completion of the National Dental Hygiene Certification Board Examination (Canadian).
+- (1) Successful completion of the diploma program. - (2) A minimum GPA of 2.0 in the above program.

 15.8.4 Bachelor of Science (Dental Hygiene Specialization) Post Diploma Degree Completion Program

 Effective for the intake for September 2003, only electronic applications will be accepted.
 To access the online application for the University of Alberta go to www.registrar.ualberta.ca